1518872279/The-Elephant-in-the-Room-LFS/The Elephant in the Room - new/Assets/Scripts/SetupGuide.md

 ### 7.8 How It Works
 - Player interacts with event object to start mini-game
 - System spawns random variations of stains and trash on floor
+- Items are distributed evenly across all spawn ranges
 - Debug text shows progress (e.g., "Cleaned: 5 / 18")
 - Click to clean each item
 - When all items are cleaned, fade transition plays